Nigel Quashie

-Nigel Francis Quashie (/ˈkwɑːzi/ KWAH-zee; born 20 July 1978) is an English-born Scottish former footballer who played more than 300 games as a midfielder in the Football League.
-Between 2004 and 2006, he represented Scotland, the country of his grandfather, at full international level on 14 occasions.
+Nigel Francis Quashie (/ˈkwɑːzi/ KWAH-zee; born 20 July 1978) is a Scottish footballer who played more than 300 games as a midfielder in the Football League.
+He also spent four seasons playing in Iceland.
+He represented his native England at under-21 and 'B' international level before switching allegiance to Scotland, the country of his grandfather.
+Between 2004 and 2006, he played at full international level on 14 occasions, and became the first non-white player to score for the Scotland senior team.

 Personal life

 Quashie was born in the London Borough of Southwark to a Ghanaian father and an English mother.
-He and former wife Joanna had a son, who died shortly after birth, and a daughter.
-He has a son with partner Kerry Clarke.
+He and his former wife, Joanna, had a son, who died shortly after birth, and a daughter.
+He and his partner, Kerry Clarke, have a son, Brayden Clarke, who as of 2024 is a youth footballer for Arsenal and for Wales, for which he qualifies through his mother's parentage.

 Club career

 Queens Park Rangers

-He began his career in London as a trainee with Queens Park Rangers in August 1995, making his League debut in a 2–1 defeat against Manchester United at Old Trafford a few months later in December 1995.
+He began his career in London as a trainee with Queens Park Rangers in August 1995, making his League debut in a 2–1 defeat against Manchester United at Old Trafford on 30 December.
 He was used sparingly for the remainder of that campaign, making eleven appearances as QPR were relegated from the Premier League at the end of the 1995–96 season.
-He made a further 13 appearances in the 1996–97 season before breaking into the first eleven on a regular basis in the 1997–98 season when he made 34 league and cup appearances.
+He made a further 14 appearances in the 1996–97 season before breaking into the first eleven on a regular basis in the 1997–98 season when he made 35 league and cup appearances.

 Nottingham Forest

-Quashie joined Premier League side Nottingham Forest for £2.5 million at the start of the 1998–99 season but made only 18 appearances as Forest were comfortably relegated.
-He settled into the team in the 1999–2000 season, making 34 appearances, but was transfer listed by manager, David Platt, at the end of a disappointing season as Forest finished well short of the promotion places.
+Quashie joined Nottingham Forest for £2.5 million at the start of the 1998–99 FA Premier League season but made only 16 league appearances as Forest finished bottom of the table.
+He settled into the team in the 1999–2000 season, making 34 appearances, but the death of his son had a major impact on his ability to perform, and he was transfer-listed by manager David Platt at the end of a season in which Forest finished well short of the promotion places.
 By July, he reportedly had attracted interest from several clubs, including West Bromwich Albion and Birmingham City with Portsmouth understood to have made an offer.